 The "Bond Music Style" is so familiar to people, that it sometimes seems as though it was always there.
 But in fact it took a lot of effort to establish all the recognisable facets of this style.
 Monty Norman had scored most of the first movie "Dr. No" but neither he nor the film-makers were completely satisfied that they had captured the essence of Bond.
 John Barry was brought in and orchestrated one of Norman's songs on electric guitar, and the unmistakeable Bond Theme had arrived.
 Barry was asked to score the next film "From Russia with Love" which had a theme tune and incidental music incorporating elements of the Bond theme and its style.
 The theme song for the next film Goldfinger was written to be larger than life and Shirley Bassey was asked to sing it in her powerful voice.

 By now all the elements of the Bond Style were fully established and that format continued throughout the series, with John Barry staying on as composer for many years.
 A few other composers did one-off stints with Bond films, and there were several attempts to update the format and introduce pop songs and artists.
 It wasn't until the late 90s that David Arnold successfully updated the mix by introducing techno beats into the high-octane chase sequences, and Arnold remained as the resident Bond composer for several movies.
 The recent Daniel Craig movies have reinvented the series and the music has also gone Back to Basics.
 Skyfall saw another change in direction with music by Thomas Newman and an oscar-winning title song by Adele.
 The same team are largely returning for the latest Bond film "Spectre" due to hit cinemas in late 2015, with Thomas Newman remaining as the score composer.
-It has also been announced that Sam Smith will sing the title sone "Writing's on the Wall" composed by Smith with regular collaborator Jimmy Napes.
+Sam Smith sings the title song for Spectre called "Writing's on the Wall" composed by Smith with regular collaborator Jimmy Napes.